fedefrusc/bizaway-BE/README.md

 ### Other Extensible Features
 - Elasticsearch caching for trip search results.
-- Rate limiting.
-- User profile and preferences management.
-- Trip history and analytics.
+- Rate limiting and throttling for API endpoints.
+- Lock mechanism for trip saving to prevent duplicates.
 ---